vibe-base/vibecoin/README.md

 Vibecoin is a revolutionary blockchain platform that combines the security of Proof-of-Work with the speed of Solana-style Proof of History.
 Built with a gas-based architecture, Vibecoin enables highly scalable, efficient, and truly decentralized applications for the future.

-Developed using **Vobe Code**, our proprietary development framework, Vibecoin represents the cutting edge of blockchain technology, offering unparalleled performance without compromising on security or decentralization.

 ## ✨ Key Features

 - **Hybrid Consensus**: Combines PoW security with PoH speed